therollo9/InnerfidelityGraphTool/README.md

-# GraphTings
+# Innerfidelity Graph Tool
-This is an unofficial alternative to the [RTings Graph Tool](https://www.rtings.com/headphones/1-5/graph) based on a fork of [HarutoHiroki's Public Graph Tool](https://github.com/HarutoHiroki/PublicGraphTool).
+This is an unofficial graph tool that has measurements from Tyll Herstens of Innerfidelity based on a fork of [HarutoHiroki's Public Graph Tool](https://github.com/HarutoHiroki/PublicGraphTool).
 It has custom DF tilt functionality, and an Equalizer function.
-All frequency response graphs are taken from the [AutoEQ GitHub Repository](https://github.com/jaakkopasanen/AutoEq/)

 # Changes
 - Added Equalizer (cred to Rohsa)